8 Simple Steps to Arrange Flowers Like a Pro

 Step 1: Decide on a flower arrangement design.

-Decide on a color scheme for your arrangement before shopping for flowers.
-Then, when you go to buy flowers, you know you're picking up what you need in colors that work well together.
-Monochromatic schemes can be striking, and show off the variety of different hues of the same color.
-For a high-impact floral design, try complementary colors—they will pop against each other.
+One way to guide your arrangement is to decide on a color scheme before shopping for flowers.
+Then, when you go to buy flowers, you know you're picking up colors that work well together.
+Monochromatic schemes, which show off the variety of different hues of the same color, can be striking.
+For another high-impact floral design, try complementary colors that will pop against each other.

-Create a Base with Greenery
+Step 5: Create a base with greenery.

 The best way to arrange flowers is to start with greenery as a base.
 Eucalyptus, ivy, and fern fronds are good greenery go-tos.
 Use the stems of the greenery to create an inverted triangular shape.
 This guarantees your arrangement will have both a horizontal and a vertical presence.
 Also, be sure to recut stems before adding them to the vase.

 Focal flowers are usually the largest blooms or those with an unusual color or texture.
 Make sure to add in odd numbers for a more natural (not symmetrical) look.
 Don't place the focal flowers so they are sticking straight out on the sides: they will look droopy and heavy, rather than strong and perky.
 Placing the vase on a lazy Susan can help you to see all sides without having to move the vase.